nobelrakib/deploying-fullstack-application-using-gcp/README.md

 So we have successfully deployed our fullstack application in gcp.

-In future I will write how to deploy fullstack application using docker compose or update this blog post accordingly.
+In future I will write how to deploy fullstack application using docker compose or update this project accordingly.